GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 GanttPRO offers you several task filters.
 Just click on the “Filter” button at the top of the page.
 You can set the following filters:

-– Show the tasks that have certain priority (Highest, High, Medium, Low, Lowest);
+– Show the tasks that have a certain priority (Highest, High, Medium, Low, Lowest).

-– Display the tasks that need to be started or ended at the certain time period (or certain date).
+– Display the tasks that need to be started or ended at a certain time period or a certain date.
+Here, you can choose preset date range pickers: today, yesterday, this week, last week, this month, last month.

 If you want to export the filtered list of tasks, you can enter the Export section (click on the three-dots button at the right top of the page), choose the saved filter (or the current filter) and click “Export”.